Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

-Let us consider two fibers with diameter $d$ and length $L$ having surface roughness $h_r$=$\epsilon_rd$, where $\epsilon_r$ is the dimensionless roughness.
-The contact between the fibers takes place through the hemispherical asperity.
-The contact force exerted on the smooth surface is split into the force normal to the surfaces, $\mathbf F_n$ and the tangential force, $\mathbf F_t$.
-The normal contact force is modeled using a Hertz law
+Let us consider two fibers as shown in figure~\ref{fig:deformation} with diameter $d$ and length $L$ having surface roughness height $h_r$.
+The contact between the fibers occurs when the smallest inter-fiber separation distance $h$ becomes smaller than $h_r$.
+As a result, the asperity deforms which results in forces normal, $\mathbf F_n$, and tangential, $\mathbf F_t$ to the fiber surface.
+The normal contact force is given by the Hertz law:

-where $\delta$ is the surface overlap defined as $\delta=h_r-s$, where s is the separation distance between the fibers and $ F_0$ is the characteristic contact force scale in the suspension \citep{lobry2019shear, more2020effect}.
-The tangential force is modelled with the Coulomb's friction law.
+where $\delta$ is the surface overlap defined as $\delta=h-h_r$, and $F_0/L^{3/2}$ is the normal stiffness, which is a function of the fiber material properties, and the roughness size \citep{lobry2019shear, more2020effect}.
+We use $F_0$ as the characteristic contact force scale in this study.
+The contact happens when $\delta \leq 0$.
+The Coulomb's friction law gives the tangential force:

-where $\mu$ is the friction coefficient that depends on material and tribological properties \citep{hasan2021triboinformatic, hasan2021triboinformatics}.
-It has been shown for spherical particle suspensions that a coefficient of friction decreasing with the normal load between the particles results in a shear thinning behavior \citep{lobry2019shear, more2020effect}.
-Hence, to model the shear thinning behavior exhibited by fiber suspensions \citep{bounoua2016shear}, we also use a coefficient of friction decreasing with the normal load \citep{brizmer2007elastic},

-where $F_0$ is the characteristic force scale introduced in \ref{eq:normal}.
-The relative importance of contact to the hydrodynamics is estimated using dimensionless shear rate, $\dot\Gamma$ defined as

-where, $\dot\gamma$ is the imposed shear rate, and $\eta$ is the viscosity of the suspending fluid.
-To keep the $Re$ of the suspension constant, we vary $\dot{\Gamma}$ by varying the characteristic contact force scale $F_0$.
-It is well known that the rate-dependent rheology in suspensions is determined by the competition between various stress (force) scales \citep{guazzelli2018rheology, more2020unifying}.
-Hence, by changing the value of $F_0$, we vary the relative contribution from the contact and hydrodynamic force in the suspension.
-Typically, $F_0$ depends on the fiber material properties like Young's modulus, elastic modulus, Poisson's ratio, etc. \citep{brizmer2007elastic}.
-However, this results in a very high value of $F_0$ restricting the time-step size to impractically small values ($< 10^{-7}$) which makes the simulations computationally expensive.
-Hence, to resolve these numerical issues, we vary $F_0$ in orders of magnitudes of the hydrodynamic stress scale, i.e., $6{\pi}{\eta}{d^2}\dot{\gamma}$, as routinely done for spherical suspensions \citep{gallier2014rheology, mari2014shear, more2020roughness}.
-This automatically allows us to vary $\dot{\Gamma}$, without changing the suspensions $Re$.
+where $\mu$ is the friction coefficient.
+Several studies have assumed a constant friction coefficient when numerically studying the dynamics of fiber suspensions \citep{banaei2020numerical,stickel2009rheology}.
+In reality, the coefficient of friction depends on many factors such as the fiber material and the roughness size, which are implicitly included in the normal force via the normal stiffness $F_0/L^{3/2}$ \citep{lobry2019shear, more2020effect}.
+Hence, a normal load dependent coefficient of friction is a more accurate physical description than a simple constant.
+We use the Brizmer model \citep{brizmer2007elastic} for $\mu$, which was derived from the measurements between a hemisphere and a flat surface and validated using the finite element analysis \citep{brizmer2007elastic}, which makes it applicable to a wide range of materials and conditions \citep{brizmer2007elastic,lobry2019shear,more2020effect}.
+It is given by: